MorphSeek: Fine-grained Latent Representation-Level Policy Optimization for Deformable Image Registration: Results and Analysis

 We therefore position warm-up as a prior-shaping and cost-reduction stage: it does not necessarily raise the ultimate performance ceiling, but substantially reduces the time, computational resources, and instability risks required to reach a given accuracy level, by pre-aligning the latent space before policy optimization.
+Supplementary failure cases further show that removing the similarity term from $\mathcal{L}_{\text{warm}}$ can yield seemingly competitive proxy metrics yet visibly smeared anatomy, reinforcing its role as an anatomy-preserving prior.